 When I first decided to paint/epoxy my garage floor, it was because I wanted it to be pretty.
 To me, that’s a good enough reason to do almost anything!
 However, a pretty garage floor isn’t the only reason you should coat with epoxy.

-An epoxy coating can help protect your floor against stains and abrasions.
-Concrete is very porous and can easily be stained by spills.
-With an epoxy coating, many spills and messes are even easier to clean!
+Garage floor paint with an epoxy coating can help protect your floor against stains and abrasions.
+Concrete surfaces are very porous and can easily be stained by spills.
+With an epoxy floor coating, many spills and messes are even easier to clean!

-(Even if you drip a little while painting your walls – easy wipe up!)
+(Even if you drip a little latex paint while painting your walls later – it’s super easy to just wipe up!)

-Similarly, painting your garage floor can also easily cover any existing stains or imperfections.
+Similarly, painting your concrete garage floor (or basement floors) can also easily cover any existing stains or imperfections.
 Those unsightly dark marks and small cracks are quickly covered by a beautiful color and decorative flakes!

 If you plan to live in your home forever, you deserve to have a space that you truly love.
 That includes your garage!
 And if your home is only temporary, painting your garage floor is an easy and fairly inexpensive way to add interest and appeal for potential buyers in the future.